In college, you usually have a lot of free time to do extra stuff.

 A revolutionary trend in online education today is the massive open online course (MOOC) where the learners and course content are spread across the globe.
 These courses can take you very close to the real deal of enrolling as regular students at the world's leading universities.

 In the MOOC category, Coursera offers courses with assignments that need to be submitted before particular dates – this should be more effective if you need some help getting organized.

 Another amazing option is edX, a collaboration between MIT, Harvard and UC Berkeley.

-And there's yet another option called Udacity to bring world-class education at your fingertips.
+Yet another option called Udacity promises to bring world-class education at your fingertips.

 This is an excellent place for many things: teaching others, learning from others, bridging the gap between college and the industry, and vastly improving your written communication skills.

 For full fledged online discussions, Usenet forums are the best.
 To access Usenet, get a newsreader like Thunderbird, and configure it to use the nntp.aioe.org news server.
 Next, subscribe to the newsgroups of your interest.
 Note that you can also access and make posts using Google Groups, but that’s usually not recommended, because of the amount of spam that originates from there.